bmillwood/bmillwood.github.io/src/content/page/backups.markdown

 * My root disk is pretty small and I don't store a lot of multimedia stuff that would kick my storage needs up a lot.
 I don't know how well this strategy scales if you do (although I'd guess... fine?
 Stuff just takes longer?)
-* Stop using ext4.
-A lot of things have happened in filesystem technology since then.

 If you're looking for a technical guide, then "btrfs and zfs both support copy-on-write snapshots" is already 80% of the relevant technical detail of this